kelvinsekx/portfolio/src/content/text-decoration-can-do-more/index.md

 **What if I interview you : little quick questions I try and answer myself**
 </span>

-implement a Math.pow() like function.
+Implement a Math.pow() like function.
 Give your function an interesting name, let it have two parameter(or arguments), so that

 ```javascript
 {